jacquelinevgomez/SAS-Software-Statistical-Analysis-of-Health-Survey-Data/Simple-Linear-Regression/README.md

 # Exploring the Impact of Age on VPCS42 through Simple Linear Regression Analysis Using SAS

 ### Introduction
-This project investigates the impact of age on physical health scores (VPCS42) using simple linear regression analysis based on data from the 2020 Medical Expenditure Panel Survey.
+This simple project investigates the impact of age on physical health scores (VPCS42) using simple linear regression analysis based on data from the 2020 Medical Expenditure Panel Survey.
 The goal is to understand how age influences health outcomes and to provide insights for resource allocation in healthcare.

 ### Objectives
 - Analyze the relationship between age and physical health scores.